-Building on the success of the 2013 Awards, Unilever is once again inviting young people to come up with practical and innovative solutions to some of the world’s biggest sustainability challenges and enter them in the Unilever Sustainable Living Young Entrepreneurs Awards.
+Building on the success of the 2013 Awards, Unilever once again invited young people to come up with practical and innovative solutions to some of the world’s biggest sustainability challenges and enter them in the Unilever Sustainable Living Young Entrepreneurs Awards.

-The Awards, run in partnership with the Cambridge Institute for Sustainability Leadership (CISL), and in collaboration with Ashoka, offer seven young people a total of more than €200,000 in financial support and individually tailored mentoring.
-The overall winner also receives the prestigious HRH The Prince of Wales Young Sustainability Entrepreneur Prize.
+The Awards, run in partnership with the Cambridge Institute for Sustainability Leadership (CISL), and in collaboration with Ashoka, offered seven young people a total of more than €200,000 in financial support and individually tailored mentoring.
+The overall winner also received the prestigious HRH The Prince of Wales Young Sustainability Entrepreneur Prize.

-All seven finalists take part in an online development programme and then participate in a two-day accelerator workshop at Cambridge University, UK, where expert help and professional guidance is provided to help them develop their ideas.
+All seven finalists took part in an online development programme and then participated in a two-day accelerator workshop at Cambridge University, UK, where expert help and professional guidance was provided to help them develop their ideas.

 - Launch DateJune 23, 2014

 - Winners AnnouncedJanuary 30, 2015

 This competition is closed.

 With seven billion people on our planet, the Earth’s resources are under immense strain.
 We are living in a world where temperatures are rising, water is scarce, energy is expensive, food supplies are uncertain, and the gap between rich and poor is increasing.
 It’s clear: the way the world does business must change to better balance economy, ecology and equity.